ferment-ui/ferment-ui/packages/css/packages/css/README.txt

 - [ ] generate index.css files depending on inclusions and bundling
 - [x] postcss-replace from a config file
+- [ ] replace increments with more descriptive titles (i.e. timing-1 with timing-xs, media-6 with media-xxl, etc.)
+- [ ] replace zeros with actual property value (i.e. visibility-0 with visibility-none, etc)
 - [ ] optional typography override?
 - [ ] optional complement theme?
 - [ ] optional components?